emma-bell/Microbial_MetaOmics/Amplicon_Analysis.md

 You can find a copy of the expected output files on the github under **amplicon_output**.

 ## Visualise the results
 There are lots of different ways to visualise amplicon data.
 Today we'll use [ampvis2](https://kasperskytte.github.io/ampvis2/).
+[Here](amplicon_output) is a copy of the data we generated above that we'll load into R to process with ampvis2.

 First let's load the ASV table and add "ASV" to the first column header:
 ```